FabianSieper/JiraToNotion/README.md

 - JIRA_SERVER_URL: Your JIRA server URL
 - JIRA_USERNAME: Your JIRA username
 - JIRA_PASSWORD: Your JIRA password

+Some of these values can also be set by creating equally named environment variables.
+Supported variables:
+- NOTION_API_KEY
+- JIRA_USERNAME
+- JIRA_PASSWORD

 ## Execution and Modes